awsdocs/aws-net-developer-guide/doc_source/csharp_ec2_code_examples.md

 ## Hello Amazon EC2<a name="example_ec2_Hello_section"></a>

-The following code examples show how to get started using Amazon Elastic Compute Cloud \(Amazon EC2\)\.
+The following code examples show how to get started using Amazon EC2\.

 **AWS SDK for \.NET**
  There's more on GitHub\.
-Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/dotnetv3/ec2#code-examples)\.
+Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/dotnetv3/EC2#code-examples)\.

 ```